tsurantino/roadtrip/README.md

 # Road Trip
-Road Trip lets you discover great places to visit along the way to your destination.
-You enter their start and end location at the top and select what types of place you want to see (food, nightlife, recreational, or entertainment).
-When you click Generate, Road Trip will create the route and then add interactive markers on the map.
-You can then click on each marker to learn more about each location.
+Road Trip lets you make the most of your journey by allowing you to discover great places to visit along the way to your destination.
+You enter the start and end locations at the top and select what types of places that may be of interest to you (e.g. restaurants, bars, entertainment etc.) When you click Generate, Road Trip will create a route with interactive markers indicating places to visit on the journey to your destination.
+You can then click on each marker to learn more about each spot.

 You can try the app [here](http://tsur-roadtrip.herokuapp.com).